Slaymish/Java-GPT-Assistant/README.md

 1. Clone the repository
 2. Navigate to the project directory
 3. Build the project with Maven
-4. Run the project: java -jar target/Java-GPT-Assistant-1.0-SNAPSHOT.jar
+4. Run the project: java -jar target/Java-GPT-UI.Assistant-1.0-SNAPSHOT.jar

 ## Usage
 The assistant can communicate via text or voice.
 When prompted, type 't' to communicate via text or 'v' to communicate via voice.

-Once the assistant is running, you can ask it questions or give it commands.
-The following commands are supported:
+Once the assistant is running, you can ask it questions or give it UI.Assistant.commands.
+The following UI.Assistant.commands are supported:
 - [X] write_to_file: write the assistant's response to a file
 - [ ] download_file: download a file from a URL
 - [X] self_prompt: generate a prompt from the assistant's previous responses